 If you're renting out a property, or purchasing houses and selling for a profit repetitively, you'll be gaining an income.
 This will be regular if you're renting out and gaining the rental cost monthly, or if you're purchasing and selling on it will be more sporadic.

-Some areas for renting will easily pay off your mortgage plus more each month.
+Some areas for renting will easily pay off your house repayments plus more each month.
 Student property can be a great investment, especially in cities with large Universities, as you can be paid by each student in the house and even convert any extra rooms into bedrooms.
 Student cities demand housing higher than most others, so you're unlikely to have a house sat empty for long.

 If you're able to make property investment your full time job, you get to be your own boss, which is many people's dream!
 Control your own projects of renovating houses, or decide which tenants you'd like in your property and ensure you (or a letting agent) fix any issues which may arise to fixtures or fittings.